gmikeska/supports_pointer/README.md

 pointer_generation {|data| some_block_to_generate_pointer}
 ```

 Pointers are inherited like any other method.
+For instance, model & model instance
+can be declared on ApplicationRecord to allow parsing from any model in the project.
 However, pointers can also be parsed by
-other classes.
+other classes where the declaration is outside the class hierarchy.
 Lets say you have a "handle" pointer defined directly on class User,
 of the format "@username"

 ```ruby